Aigerim-ai/Python-30-Days-Bootcamp/3.Data Types & Keywords/README.md

 - Python keywords are reserved words that have specific meanings.
 - They **cannot be used as variable names**.
 - They control the flow of a Python program.

-Would you like some **practice exercises** to test your understanding? 🚀